 "Have Soviet and American atomic scientists helped to keep the peace?
 After more than 40 years, we have had no third world war, and the balance of nuclear terror ... may have helped to prevent one.
 But I am not at all sure of this; back then, in those long-gone years, the question didn't even arise.
 What most troubles me now is the instability of the balance, the extreme peril of the current situation, the appalling waste of the arms race. ...
 Each of us has a responsibility to think about this in global terms, with tolerance, trust, and candour, free from ideological dogmatism, parochial interests, or national egotism."

 While the threat of a global nuclear conflict may have subsided following the end of the Cold War, the danger of the "limited" use of nuclear arms by nation states or terrorist groups remains.
-The US, Russia, Great Britain, France, China, India, Pakistan and Israel all possess nuclear weapons.
-North Korea is thought to have the capacity to build and deliver nuclear arms and may already have built a handful of bombs.
-Algeria, Argentina, Brazil, Iran, Iraq and Libya, South Africa and Taiwan have all at some stage been identified as having nuclear weapons ambitions.
+The US, Russia, Great Britain, France, China, India, Pakistan, Israel and North Korea all possess nuclear weapons.
+Algeria, Argentina, Brazil, Iran, Iraq, Libya, South Africa and Taiwan have all at some stage been identified as having nuclear weapons ambitions.